Antonio Gaona (general): Texas Revolution

 During the Texas Revolution, General Antonio Gaona joined Santa Anna on the 1836 invasion of Texas, which first journeyed to San Antonio de Bexar, and besieged the meager Texan forces garrisoned at the Alamo fort.

 Gaona arrived in San Antonio on March 8, 1836, too late for the Battle of the Alamo.
-Gaona and the bulk of his troops were traveling in the rear of the Mexican convoy, along with General Vicente Filisola, who were transporting the provisions and heavy armaments.
+Gaona and the bulk of his troops were traveling in the rear of the Mexican convoy, along with General Vicente Filísola, who were transporting the provisions and heavy armaments.

 On March 24, 1836, he was ordered by Santa Anna to take 800 men and sweep around from the north towards Mina, now called Bastrop and then follow to Nacogdoches by way of the Old San Antonio Road.
 Gaona would close the trap on Sam Houston's army, catching him on his eastward retreat.
 Gaona desperately searched for the Texas army, following the right bank of the Brazos River on its southernly course.
 However, the Texans would remain elusive and Gaona would see no major fighting.

 In early April, his orders were urgently changed and Gaona was ordered to abandon his occupation of Bastrop and to promptly join up with Santa Anna's forces in San Felipe.
 However in his haste to reinforce Santa Anna, he lost his way somewhere between Bastrop and San Felipe.
 Gaona reached Old Fort on April 19, thus his men would not arrive in time to participate in the battle of San Jacinto.
 Gaona was ordered by Filisola to return to San Antonio and then to cross back into Mexico.